melexis/melexisio/README.md

 - Export data: CSV with header row (rows, cols, min, max) then one row per heatmap row (values with 2 decimals)
 - Bicubic interpolation implementation: Catmull‑Rom style 4×4 neighborhood sampling per output pixel for smooth upscale
 - Legend & export automatically reflect current scale and value range
+ - Hover tooltip shows raw cell (row/col) value and interpolated value under the cursor (updates in real time)

+**Settings tab (serial persistence)**

+- Automatically persists the connection format selections (baud, data bits, parity, stop bits, flow control) to `localStorage`.
+- Values restore on page load before you connect; adjust them in the top connection bar.
+- A Reset to defaults button reverts to: 115200 baud, 7 data bits, odd parity, 2 stop bits, no flow control.
+- Shows a live summary of the currently staged settings (mirrors the inputs above).
+These are the parameters that will be used for the next Connect.

 ## Requirements